bobanum/RestInPeace/README.md

 ## Installation

-Certainly!
-If your RestInPeace module is available via Composer, you can easily install it using the following steps:
+You can easily install it via Composer using the following steps:

-## Step 1: Create a New or Navigate to an ExistinProject**
+## Step 1: Create a new or navigate to an existing project

 Ensure you have a PHP project set up where you want to integrate RestInPeace.
 If you don't have an existing project, create a new one using your preferred structure.

-## Step 2: Open a Terminal or Command Prompt
+## Step 2: Open a terminal or command prompt

 Navigate to the root directory of your PHP project using the terminal or command prompt.

-## Step 3: Run Composer Require Command
+## Step 3: Run composer require command

 Use the following Composer command to install RestInPeace: